Nishi HarimaList of winter outing spots

 - Himeji City, Hyogo Prefecture

-- Depending on the spot
+- by spot

-- Closed days
+- Closed on

-- Depending on the spot
+- by spot

 Oimatsu DiningShiso City

-There are two types of lunch: the "Fermented Connection Lunch" (2,310 yen) and the "Fermented Thank You Lunch" (1,650 yen).
-You can enjoy fermented foods to your heart's content, including dishes made with enzyme brown rice, sake lees, and koji.
-For aperitifs, you can choose from the restaurant's signature sake, non-alcoholic amazake, and vinegar, so not only alcohol lovers but also those unfamiliar with sake will be able to discover new charms.
+For lunch, there are two options: the "Fermentation Connection Lunch" (2,310 yen) and the "Thank You Fermentation Lunch" (1,650 yen).
+You can fully enjoy fermented foods, such as dishes made with enzyme-fermented brown rice, sake lees, and koji.
+For the aperitif, you can choose from the restaurant's proud sake, non-alcoholic amazake, or vinegar, so it's sure to be a hit with sake lovers, and even those unfamiliar with sake will be able to discover its new charms.

 - location

-- 12 Yamazaki, Yamazakicho, Shiso City, Hyogo Prefecture
+- 12 Yamazaki, Yamazaki-cho, Shiso City, Hyogo Prefecture

 - telephone number